philipszdavido/philipszdavido.github.i/_posts/2018-4-30-redux-build-your-own-redux.md

 #### Unsubscribing listeners

-Whenever we subcribe to receive updates, we need to have a way from unsubscribing so as to no longer receive updates or to prevent memory leak.
+Whenever we subscribe to receive updates, we need to have a way from unsubscribing so as to no longer receive updates or to prevent a memory leak.

-We will make the subscribe function to return a function closure, which when invoked will unsubscribe the listener from the listeners array.
+We will make the subscribe function to return a function closure, which when invoked will unsubscribe the listener from the listener's array.

 Let's create a test case that checks our sunscribe function returns a function: